muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 ### Data Prediction
 #### Supervised Learning
+Supervised learning is a type of machine learning where the algorithm learns from labeled data, which means each input data point is paired with a corresponding target label or output.
+The goal of supervised learning is to learn a mapping from inputs to outputs, based on the provided labeled examples, in such a way that the model can generalize to unseen data and
+accurately predict the correct output for new inputs.
+Below are the steps taken to run the supervised learning model for the prediction of categorcial data.

 Merged table is used for prediction of categorical data.
 Prediction is made using RandomForestClassifier.
 In the first step, missing values in the categorical values are identified.
 A copy of the original dataframe is created to maintain its integrity.